eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 ### Configure a reader
 There are two types of configuration.
 Their availability depends on the characteristics of the reader:

-* The reader is an instance of `ConfigurableReader`:<br>
+* The reader is an instance of `ConfigurableCardReader`:<br>
 It is then possible to activate or deactivate the protocols supported by the reader.
   <div class="alert alert-note"><div>Use of these methods may be optional if the application does not intend to target products by protocol filtering.</div></div>

 * The reader's extension API exposes specific options:<br>
-To access the reader extension it is necessary to invoke the `getExtension(...)` method on the `Reader` instance by specifying the expected class of the extension which must extends the `KeypleReaderExtension` interface.
+To access the reader extension it is necessary to invoke the `getReaderExtension(...)` method on the `Plugin` instance by specifying the expected class of the extension (which must extends the `KeypleReaderExtension` interface) and the reader's name.
 After that, the dedicated methods, if any, are available from the resulting object.
 {{< code lang="java" >}}
-// Here is a snippet showing the usage of the extension of the Stub reader reader
+// Here is a snippet showing how to get and use the extension of the Stub reader plugin
-    .getExtension(StubReader.class)
+    .getReaderExtension(StubReader.class, readerName)
     .removeCard();
 {{< /code >}}

 ### Monitor a reader
 {{% callout warning %}} The reader monitoring only applies to hardware environments in which the smart cards are removable.
-Moreover, only readers of type `ObservableReader` can be monitored.
+Moreover, only readers of type `ObservableCardReader` can be monitored.
 {{% /callout %}}

 {{% callout note %}}
 Observation of the readers is optional in Keyple.
 It facilitates an event-driven programming mode, but an application developer can choose not to observe a reader, either because this reader is not designed to manage card insertions/withdrawals (for example an
 Android OMAPI reader or a SAM reader), or because the application is designed to directly manage the presence of a card (see to `isCardPresent` method of the
-`Reader` interface).
+`CardReader` interface).
 {{% /callout %}}

 The observation of card insertions and removals is achieved